 From 2000 to 2014, CLHI built 28 new-construction affordable homes on previously abandoned land.
-These homes were sold to income-qualifying first-time homebuyers, breaking barriers for many African American and Hispanic families while helping build generational wealth.
+These homes were sold to income-qualifying first-time homebuyers, breaking barriers for many low to moderate income families while helping build generational wealth.
 These homes have open floor plans, front porches, back yards, and off-street parking.

 In 2015, we introduced CLHI’s Community Initiatives to improve the quality of life in the entire North Camden neighborhood.
 These programs reduced physical blight while providing jobs and creating hope, beauty, and healing in North Camden.
 CLHI still implements these programs today.
 This includes but is not limited to the Block Supporter Initiative, Decorative Board Up, Change the Message, and North Camden Community Gardens.

 Our next housing development, Casas del Rio, is scheduled to begin soon.
 It will bring eight newly constructed affordable homes to North Camden, which will be sold to income qualifying first-time homebuyers.